ibm-cloud-docs/AnalyticsEngine/JNBG-Service-Host.md

 The JNBG service is only accessible via the published service endpoints of the cluster.

-The host on which the service runs is currently not published in the cluster service endpoints.
-If you need to SSH to this host, such as to access the kernel gateway or kernel logs, follow these steps:

-**To SSH to a host**

-* Obtain the SSH endpoint from your cluster service key json.
-When you SSH to this endpoint, it leads to the host where JNBG is running.
+However, if you need to access the host on which JNBG runs, for example to access the kernel gateway logs or the kernel driver logs, follow the steps [here](./Connect-using-SSH.html) to SSH to the cluster.
+When you SSH to this endpoint, it leads to the same host where the JNBG service is running.